 San Francisco Equity Leaders

 Betsy worked in educational institutions for 30 years, both in the classroom and as an administrator.
-She worked as Director of Admissions at International High School and is the former Director of High School Counseling and Co-Director of DEIB at San Francisco Day School where she worked for 9 years.
+She worked as Director of Admissions at International High School and was the former Director of High School Counseling and Co-Director of DEIB at San Francisco Day School where she worked for 9 years.
+She is now an independent consultant.

 Loren has been teaching for 29 years, 21 of those years at San Francisco Day School.
 Prior to SF Day, he taught in the San Francisco Unified School District.
 He was formerly a co-director of Aim High, a free summer program for low-income middle school youth in the Bay Area.
-He is the former Director of Diversity and Dean of Faculty at SF Day and the current DEIB Director at The Hawken School.
+He is the former Director of Diversity and Dean of Faculty at SF Day and the DEIB Director at The Hawken School.
+He is now an independent consultant.

 Flora grew up in Kenya and relished being around children and their families.
 With an ongoing interest in understanding how embracing diversity in all its forms can be value-adding to individuals, communities, and organizations, she became a member of Town School, where she is the current Director of Community Building.